Baptism (for Adults)

 I’ve been divorced and am remarried, and my spouse is divorced and remarried.
 Can I become Catholic?

-Inquiry sessions (also known as Pre-Catechumenate) take place all year long Inquiry is designed to help you decide whether you want to continue, since RCIA is a serious commitment.
-Please note that although Baptism and reception into the Church occur at Easter, RCIA does not end until Pentecost.
+Inquiry sessions (also known as Pre-Catechumenate) take place all year long Inquiry is designed to help you decide whether you want to continue, since OCIA is a serious commitment.
+Please note that although Baptism and reception into the Church occur at Easter, OCIA does not end until Pentecost.
 This is a time for you to consolidate what you have learned, and to explore more about life in the Catholic Church.
-All new Catholics who complete RCIA are urged to attend Neophyte sessions.
+All new Catholics who complete OCIA are urged to attend Neophyte sessions.

 My schedule doesn’t permit me to attend your sessions.
 What should I do?